ericnjanga/page_preloading/README.md

 #Page preloading

-Page template completely preloaded via CSS3 animations, SVG and JavaScript (coffee script, jQuery).
+Page template completely preloaded via CSS3 animations, SVG and JavaScript (jQuery).
 Fallbacks are used for non compliant browsers (Modernizr library).

 ##Note:
 This small application is a remake of codedrop tutorial: https://github.com/codrops/PagePreloadingEffect.